 There is no single correct answer to the question of how much service is required for learning to happen.
 Researchers and practitioners contend that single-day immersive experiences, while a valuable learning tool, are insufficient to support authentic relationship building among students and community residents.
 Instead, engaging students in regular cycles of contact with community members over the course of a semester (or longer if possible), particularly when coupled with intentional analysis of the experience, increases the likelihood that students will expand their capacity to demonstrate empathy and examine issues from multiple standpoints.

-Required or optional
+Required or Optional

 Best practice indicates that service should be integrated deeply into the course architecture to minimize the perception among students that the service is an add-on rather than an integral component of the learning to be generated through the course.
-However, integration does not necessarily translate into “required.”
-Indeed, course designers can choose to integrate the service project and associated assignments as but one option for students to select from to practice their learning of a core course concept in context.
+However, integration does not necessarily translate into required.
+Indeed, course designers can choose to integrate the service project and associated assignments as just one option for students to select from to practice their learning of a core course concept in context.